seanox/seanox-ai-nlp/seanox_ai_nlp/relations/README.md

 <details>
   <summary>
-Print a human?readable tree representation of a single parsed sentence.
+Print a human-readable tree representation of a single parsed sentence.
   </summary>

 __Parameters__